lukesmmr/regen-keplr-integration/README.md

-# Keplr Regen Network Integration
+# Regen Network Keplr Integration

-Simple React-based Next.js application that integrates with Keplr wallet to interact with the Regen Redwood Testnet.
+React-based Next.js application that integrates with Keplr wallet to interact with the Regen Redwood Testnet.

+## Figma

+The project began with a [Figma design](https://www.figma.com/design/n8LhPDLHjl11XYsgEM23Mf/Regen-Coding-Exercise?node-id=9-62&t=Io6axJpymPOVaBPE-1) that established a focused scope for structuring the UI/UX to enable faster development.
+The design was implemented with flexibility, allowing for iterative improvements and additional useful features to be incorporated during the development process while maintaining efficiency.

 ## Features